mgonzalvez/pnpfinder-lite/README.md

 ---

 **License**
-Proprietary and confidential. © 2025 Your Name or Company.
+Proprietary and confidential. © 2025 Martin Gonzalvez.
 All rights reserved.
 No public license is granted.
 Contact help@pnpfinder.com for permissions.